sosy-lab/benchexec/doc/INSTALL.md

 To do so, you typically need to edit your bootloader configuration (under Ubuntu for example in `/etc/default/grub`, line `GRUB_CMDLINE_LINUX`), update the bootloader (`sudo update-grub`), and reboot.

+All the above requirements can be checked easily by running

+    python3 -m benchexec.check_cgroups

+git diffafter BenchExec has been installed.
+It will report warnings and exit with code 1 if something is missing.

 It may be that your Linux distribution already mounts the cgroup file system and creates a cgroup hierarchy for you.